-On a reader’s request, here are some ways you can improve your essays:
+On a reader’s request, here are some ways you can improve your essays for the ICSE English Language Board Exam:

 * Captivate your reader’s mind by making your beginning really interesting.